microsoft/Git-Learning-Series/2-github/README.md

 ## How’d it Go?
 Congratulations!
-You have successfully cloned and run this open-source project.
+You have successfully cloned this open-source project.
 Please take this quick survey to give use your thoughts on this lesson & challenge!

 ## Bonus